Azure/Health-Data-and-AI-Blueprint/deployment.md

 .\HealthcareDemo.ps1 -deploymentPrefix <deployment-prefix> -Operation BulkPatientDischarge
 ```

-A browser window will appear asking for credentials.
+A browser window appears asking for credentials.
 Log in using the
 credentials for the Chris\_CareLineManager account.
 The PowerShell
-window will show the progress of the upload.
+window shows the progress of the upload.
 To confirm the discharges,
 log into the Azure dashboard using the Danny\_DBAnalyst account.
 In the
 SQL query window, run the following query:
 ```